 Now that the cotton fabric trade was once again legal in all of France, manufacturers started popping up all over Provence, and soon, France was again blanketed by the popular prints.
 New designs were created, and the Indian swirls were eventually replaced by locally-inspired images: cicadas, olives, sunflowers, and lavender in the colors of the Provence landscape.

 This once exotic fabric is still popular today and has found new uses.
 In the Provençal markets you will find a seemingly endless array of tablecloths, kitchen towels, placemats, curtains, etc. Basically, anything made of cloth can be found in these colorful indienne prints which brighten up a home with the spirit of Provence.

 Even though this fabric came from far-off India, Provence welcomed it with open arms, adopted it, adapted it, and made it their own.

-*You can read more about Provence in my new book coming out June 2017, Curious Histories of Provence.
-See my other books here.
+*You can read more about Provence in my new book, Curious Histories of Provence: Tales from the South of France.